 If, after numerous calibration attempts, you can’t get a result you like, you have four options:

-This one applies to Mac people, since your screen should be pretty good.
-Spend some extra money on a higher-level calibrator that gives more control over color.
+- New calibrator: Spend some extra money on a higher-level calibrator that gives more control over colour.

 After one month has passed, the Spyder software will remind you to recalibrate.